Try This Cajun Dinner Menu to Spice Up Your Holiday

 Spice up the season with Cajun recipes for every course of your Christmas dinner.
 With a vegetarian starter, seafood side, and sweet layered cake, every holiday guest will leave your table satisfied.
+This holiday meal is filled with classic Cajun flavors like garlic, peppers, and onions.
+With heaps of seasoning, rich meats, and savory simmers, this Cajun Christmas menu has all the flavor you need.
+Finish the meal with not one but two desserts including a homemade candy recipe that doubles as a festive DIY food gift.

 Soup: Cajun-Seasoned Vegetarian Gumbo